Skip to main content

 If you have unprotected sex during this time, your chances of becoming pregnant are around 3%.

-If you're not ready to conceive, use contraception.
+If you are not ready to get pregnant again, use contraception.
 Your fertility can return when you are breastfeeding.

 Contraception and breastfeeding

-Your chances of getting pregnant may increase when your baby is about 6 months old.
+Your chances of getting pregnant may increase when your baby is about age 6 months.

 This is when your baby starts to take food and drinks other than breast milk.

 Prolactin (the milk-making hormone) levels are usually higher at night.
-Prolactin can suppress (stop) ovulation.
+Prolactin can stop ovulation.

 Fertility